ocornoc/luabry/README.md

 # luabry

-luabry is also an API pseudo-binding to the [LBRY daemon](https://github.com/lbryio/lbry).
+luabry is an API pseudo-binding to the [LBRY daemon](https://github.com/lbryio/lbry).

 Requirements: